JJguri/cv/content/phd/phd-1/index.md

 ### About Ranju

 Ranju is a young researcher originally from Nepal.
-Ranju's research interest is within the field of water resources considering climate change impact and adaptation in water resources, ecohydrology and agriculture.
-She did her Master in Water Engineering and Management at the Asian Institute of Technology and then she worked as Research Associate for three years before to start her PhD at UTAS.
+Ranju's research interest is within the field of water resources considering climate change impact and adaptation in water resources, ecohydrology, and agriculture.
+She did her Master in Water Engineering and Management at the Asian Institute of Technology and then she worked as Research Associate for three years before starting her Ph.D. at UTAS.

 **_Contact:_** Ranju.Chapagain@utas.edu.au